A dog standing next to a squeezed orange

 Mentioned in this article

-A tabby and white cat standing on a scale
+A cat stepping on a scale

 Manage your pet’s weight